WuerthPhoenix/tornado/src/engine/matcher/doc/implementation.md

 maintenance and evolutionary costs of the code base are expected to be linear in the short, mid- and long term.

-From a very high level point of view, when the matcher initializes, it follows these steps:
+At a very high level view, when the matcher initializes, it follows these steps:

 - Configuration (see the code in the "config" module):  The configuration phase loads a set of files from the file system.
 Each file is a filter or a rule in JSON format.
 The outcome of this step is a processing tree composed of filter and rule configurations created from the JSON files.
 - Validation (see the code in the "validator" module):
-The Validator receives the Prcessing tree configuration and verifies that all nodes respect a set of predefined constraints (e.g., the identifiers cannot contain dots).
-The output is the same processing tree as the input, or else an error.
+  The Validator receives the processing tree configuration and verifies that all nodes respect a set of predefined constraints (e.g., the identifiers cannot contain dots).
+The output is either the same processing tree as the input, or else an error.
 - Match Preparation (see the code in the "matcher" module):  The Matcher receives the processing tree configuration, and for each node:
     - if the node is a filter:
         - Builds the Accessors for accessing the event properties using the AccessorBuilder (see the code in the "accessor" module).